-This year has not resulted in a slow-down in the need for a competent hospital compliance officer.
-In fact, if anything, it has increased the need for such a person or persons.
+This year has not resulted in a slowdown in the need for a competent Hospital Compliance Officer.
+In fact, if anything, it has increased the demand for such a person or persons for that position as the scope of regulatory standards and other legal requirements have increased!

-There are several newer issues for a hospital compliance officer to deal with these days.
+There are several newer issues for a Compliance Officer to deal with these days.
 Just to name a few:

 - Compliance with the Cures Act and its amendments,